Sunday, December 28, 2008

 * for dairy-free alternatives: you can use Spectrum shortening in place of the butter; for the milk, you can substitutes like rice milk or soy milk, whichever suits your dietary needs.

 In a saucepan, cook the butter, sugar, milk and corn syrup at low heat until the butter has melted and the sugar has dissolved.
 Remove from heat then pour into a mixing bowl and let it cool for a few minutes.
 Sift together the flour, cloves, cinnamon, ginger and baking soda.
 Add to the butter mixture and mix until combined.
 Flatten the dough onto a cookie sheet lined with parchment paper.
-Cover with plastic wrap and refrigerate for at least 2 to 3 hours.
+Cover with plastic wrap and refrigerate until dough is cooled and slightly firm.
 Since the dough tends to get too soft at room temperature, take out only a portion at a time.
 Keep the rest of the dough in the refrigerator.
 Roll the dough to about 1/8 inch thickness.
 Cut out shapes and transfer them onto a cookie sheet lined with parchment paper.
-Bake at 400 degrees F for 10 minutes, or until golden brown.
+Bake at 375 degrees F for 10 minutes, or until golden brown.